Hhro/solitary_gourmet/README.md

 ## Solving priority

-Though the ultimate goal of this project is solving all pwn/rev/web challenges from CTF, there is a definite time limit, since it's on my own.
+Though the ultimate goal of this project is solving all pwn challenges from CTF, there is a definite time limit, since it's on my own.
 Hence, I consider a priority rule to achieve efficiency in this project.

 Here is priority rule:

 1. now running
 2. high weight CTF(based on CTFtime)
 3. interesting topic
 4. low solves count

+If I have enough time, I would solve rev/web challenges together.

 ---